Untouched (song): Chart and commercial performance

-"Untouched" debuted on the UK Singles Chart at 92.
+After being previewed on BBC Radio 1 before release by Scott Mills, the song was playlisted on the station at "A-list", leading to "Untouched" debuting on the UK Singles Chart at number 92.
 "Untouched" received an "MTV Push" and large amounts of airplay on music channels when it was officially released on 25 May 2009.
-On 31 May 2009, "Untouched" re-entered the chart at number eight, becoming its British chart peak.
-It stayed in the top ten for five consecutive weeks.
-In Ireland, the song initially entered the chart at a lower position, but re-entered the chart at number two in the Irish Singles Chart in the week dated 29 May 2009.
+In the week ending 31 May, "Untouched" re-entered the chart at a new peak of number eight, marking the duo's first top ten in the country.
+It stayed in the top ten for five consecutive weeks and charted for a total of 24 non-consecutive weeks, and has since been certified Platinum by the British Phonographic Industry (BPI), denoting sales equivalent to 600,000 units.
+In Ireland, the song initially entered the Irish Singles Chart at number 38, but fell off before re-entering at number two three weeks later.
 After two weeks at number two, in the week dated 12 June 2009 "Untouched" climbed to the top of the Irish Singles Chart, making "Untouched" The Veronicas' first number-one single outside of Australia.
-It spent one week at number one and eight consecutive weeks in the top ten.
+It spent one week at number one and eight consecutive weeks in the top ten, and was present on the chart for 15 weeks, eventually earning a Platinum certification in the country.

 Music video

 The music video for the song was filmed at the Marble Bar in Sydney's Hilton Building and it took eighteen hours to film with fifty extras dressed in gothic glamour.
 The video starts with a lot of pictures in the hallway.
 It goes to the band performing with a crowd in front of them.
 Jess and Lisa are in the hallway singing.
 They meet a man later.
 In the chorus, Jess and Lisa perform with the rest of the group.
 Jess is hanging around with the man and after a while, she goes to get something.
 The man then sees Lisa walking around in the crowd, and, since they are twins, he thinks that she is Jess.
 So he follows her and brings her back to the couch where he was sitting.
 In a little bit, Jess comes back to the couch.
 She sees that the man is kissing Lisa, and is offended.
 They see that he is trying to make a move with both of them, so together, they walk away.
 The music video was released on 3 December 2007 to Australian music channel shows.
 The video made its debut on MTV's TRL as a first look on 9 July 2008, and a week later made its debut on the countdown at number 10.